 We are Dental Board of California Approved with an Approval # EF 013.
 We provide a comprehensive program with 410/318 hours of instruction, combining online lectures, hands-on laboratory and live patient clinical experiences; Certification programs for both RDAs and existing RDAEFs

-IMPORTANT REQUIREMENTS: (**Included in you're tuition)
+IMPORTANT REQUIREMENTS: (**Included in

 Current RDAs and existing RDAEFs